 Randomized controlled trials or RCTs are at the heart of evidence-based medicine:

 Hay et al searched the literature to identify RCTs where, among other criteria, the mean duration of illness was at least three years.
-They found eleven studies, but they could only confirm that a majority had a mean duration of over 3 years in just four of those …
+They found eleven studies, but they could only confirm that a majority had a mean duration of over 3 years in just four of …